j-roskopf/KotlinWarningBaselineGenerator/README.md

 ## Configuration

-Right now, warnings can be observed from main or test source sets and is configurable via the following DSL in your `build.gradle.kts`:
+Right now, warnings can be observed from main, unit test, or android test source sets and is configurable via the following DSL in your `build.gradle.kts`:

 ```
 kotlinWarningBaselineGenerator {